-- There may be blindness in one or both eyes; 80% of these patients are considered legally blind.
+- There may be severe sight impairment in one or both eyes; 80% of these patients are considered legally severely sight impaired.

 - Nystagmus and astigmatism are other common features.

-- The septum pellucidum ± corpus callosum is absent in about half of patients.
+- The septum pellucidum ± corpus callosum are absent in about half of patients.